 Wednesday - Depart Miami: Evening departure for overnight flight south to Chile.

-Thursday - Arrive Santiago: Morning arrival and meeting and transfer to the Ritz Carlton Santiago.
+Thursday - Arrive Santiago: Morning arrival and meeting and transfer to the Singular Santiago.
 Afternoon visit to the main points of interest in Santiago including the Pre-Columbian Museum, a drive up Cerro San Cristobal for a bird's-eye panoramic view of the city and wine tasting at the Enoteca wine museum.
 (B)